-As the Deputy Director, Amanda provides strategic leadership for 501 Commons' operations, stewards our collaborative and quality-focused culture, and oversees the Financial Services program for nonprofit clients.
+Amanda provides strategic leadership by stewarding our collaborative and quality-focused culture.
+She oversees internal operations and the Financial Services program.

-A native of Washington, Amanda originally hails from Spokane, though she got her official start in nonprofit work as an AmeriCorps member serving in Denver, CO.
-She spent eight years there working on issues of food insecurity and homelessness before returning to Washington to join the 501 Commons team in 2012.
+A native of Washington, Amanda originally hails from Spokane.
+After starting her career as an AmeriCorps member in Denver, she spent eight years working on issues of food insecurity, poverty, and homelessness before returning to Washington to join the 501 Commons team in early 2012.